EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/cff.md

   * manually copying and pasting the [example snippet](https://github.com/citation-file-format/citation-file-format?tab=readme-ov-file#structure) and adapting it to your needs.
 You can then use [cffconvert](https://pypi.org/project/cffconvert/) to validate your `CITATION.cff` file.
 * Once you have created a correct `CITATION.cff` file, you can add it to the root directory or your source code repository.

-A more detailed description on how to create `CITATTION.cff` files can be found on the [Turing Way](https://book.the-turing-way.org/communication/citable/citable-cff.html).
-You can find a list of additional tools to create, validate and convert `CITATION.cff` files [here](https://github.com/citation-file-format/citation-file-format#tools-to-work-with-citationcff-files-wrench).
+A more detailed description on how to create `CITATION.cff` files can be found on the [Turing Way](https://book.the-turing-way.org/communication/citable/citable-cff.html).
+You can find a list of additional tools to create, validate and convert `CITATION.cff` files in the [CFF GitHub Repository](https://github.com/citation-file-format/citation-file-format#tools-to-work-with-citationcff-files-wrench).